Japanese space program: Successful development

 In 1969, the Space Development Promotion Headquarters was reorganized as the National Space Development Agency, which was a separate agency from ISAS.
-Each of the agencies were developing their own rockets independently.
+Each of the agencies was developing their own rockets independently.
 NASDA, for example, was focused on rockets to launch larger satellites with practical and commercial applications, while ISAS launched smaller scientific satellites.

 After the agency reorganization, Japan started to develop more precise rockets in the 1970s.
 Although the first M-4S rocket failed, the next versions of it succeeded in orbit, with three satellite aircraft eventually becoming the foundation of the Mu rocket family.
 Afterwards, the Mu rockets were changed from four stages to three stages to simplify the system, and enhancements were made to M-3C.
 All stages were able to work with the M-3S rockets, and this technology resulted in a string of successful satellite launches into orbit, reaching higher altitudes each time.

 Engineering Test Satellite Tansei and many other scientific satellites were launched by these rockets.
 Atmospheric observation satellites such as Kyokko and Ohzora and X-ray astronomy satellites such as Hakucho and Hinotori were also active at this time.
 ISAS's development of the M-3SII rocket reached its completion.
 The rocket was the first solid-propellant rocket of its kind, and left Earth's gravity carrying the Halley Armada satellites Sakigake and Suisei.
 M-3SII established the technology for the satellites that were being launched one after another.

 The M-V rocket, a larger solid-propellant rocket, made an appearance in 1997.
 ISAS reported to the government that it would not be technically possible to increase the diameter of the rocket to more than 1.4m in the next 10 years.
 This was because NASDA had decided on this size and the National Assembly had imposed further restrictions on top of it, making it difficult to increase the size.NASDA initially planned to develop its own indigenous solid-fuel launch vehicle known as the "Q rocket."
 However, because of the pressing need for practical and commercial rockets, the Japan-U.S. space agreement was signed and technology from the United States was introduced.
 Utilizing the American Delta rocket's first stage liquid fuel engine, Japan began the plan of installing the LE-3 during its second stage of development with liquid rockets.
 With that, the N-I rocket had been developed.
 However, the liquid rocket's orbital payload capacity was low, and the ability to manufacture satellites was not as strong as the United States's.
 Because of that, more technology was transferred from the United States in 1977 and the geostationary meteorological satellite Himawari 1 was launched using an American rocket.
 The satellites Sakura and Yuri were later also launched by American rockets.
 The N-I rocket used technology acquired from manufacturing technology and management techniques only, but by frequently keeping records, NASDA gradually acquired more technology and the rate of satellite production in Japan has increased since the Himawari 2.